JoshuaLeensvaart/CS222_Project01/README.md

 Iteration 2
 wiki_recent_GUI.py is the GUI for Iteration 2.
-You run the progrom form the terminal as ./wiki_recent_GUI.py or ./<file path>.
+You run the progrom form the terminal as ./wiki_recent_GUI.py or ./<'file path'>.
 It will then show the GUI in which you can enter the name of the article and it will return the data.